Virtual Assistant Tasks and Duties to Outsource

 CRM Cleanup and Maintenance

-A healthy CRM works wonders, clarifying your lead flow, qualification process, funnel status, and revenue forecasts.
-A robust CRM requires keeping the data consistent and up to date.
+A healthy CRM can clarify your lead flow, qualification process, funnel status, and revenue forecasts.
+However, a robust CRM requires consistent and up-to-date data.

 Set the rules, and a virtual assistant can enter the data, update contact information with the latest activities, and run reports.